 RPCI Department Chair Earns ‘Gold Medal’ From American College of Radiation Oncology

-“This award acknowledges Dr. Kuettel’s work in highlighting the importance of multidisciplinary cancer care and how it fits into the mission-driven care we’re committed to at Roswell Park Cancer Institute,” says Donald L. Trump, MD, FACP, RPCI President and CEO.
+“This award acknowledges Dr. Kuettel’s work in highlighting the importance of multidisciplinary cancer care and how it fits into the mission-driven care we’re committed to at Roswell Park Comprehensive Cancer Center,” says Donald L. Trump, MD, FACP, Roswell Park President and CEO.
 “Dr. Kuettel directs the most technologically advanced radiation facility in Upstate New York, and has led the Institute’s Radiation Medicine program during a time in which rapid advances in technology have underscored the need for outstanding staff development and constant commitment to quality control.”

 Dr. Kuettel holds a PhD in anatomy and cell biology from the Medical College of Wisconsin; an MD from the Northwestern University School of Medicine, where he also completed a postdoctoral fellowship in molecular oncology; and an MBA from the Georgetown University School of Business.
 He completed residencies in radiation oncology, at the Johns Hopkins Hospital, and in internal medicine, at Northwestern Hospital.